 - Optical inspection of the position of the tape in the sensor guiding rail.
 Worn-off material on the magnetic side indicates that the tape is guided incorrectly.
 Check for proper guiding of the tape along the complete lifting height with an inspection travel.
-If necessary correct the alignment following the criteria from the chapter Installation and First Start-Up starting on page 19. - Optical inspection of the magnetic tape.
-Pay attention to wear and other mechanical damages.
-Small mechanical damages (scratches, dents or even small chips) mostly don't interfere with the measuring.
-A heavily damaged tape, however, is much more sensitive for further abrasion when incorrectly guided. - Check for proper tension of the tape.
+If necessary correct the alignment following the criteria from the chapter Installation and First Start-Up starting on page 23. - Check for proper tension of the tape.
 Since the tape has been mounted with a spring, the tension can decrease over time.
 If necessary re-adjust the tension.
-You can find details on the correct tension of the magnetic tape in the mounting instructions for the magnetic tape (\$\$2.4). - Optical inspection of the plastic guiding.
+You can find details on the correct tension of the magnetic tape in the mounting instructions for the magnetic tape (@ 2.4). - Optical inspection of the plastic guiding.
 Clean the guiding and remove dirt and other material.
 The plastic guiding is a wear part.
-Replace if necessary. - Clean the tape after the mounting.
-Use a clean and dry cloth.
-Start at the shaft head and go down the complete height with inspection travel pulling the magnet tape through the cloth with a slight pressure. - Test the functioning of the magnetic tape presence detector as described under point 15 in the installation procedure (@ 8.6).
+Replace if necessary. - Test the functioning of the magnetic tape presence detector as described under point 15 in the installation procedure (# 8.6).